jcugnoni/Fractal-Cortex/README.md

 ---

 # Project Motivation
-This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this project aims to address the observed gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM.
+This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this project aims to help close the observed gap between some of the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM.

 **📋Limitations of 3-Axis FDM**
-  - Part strength is limited due to the direction of printing
-    - Parts often fail when forces are applied parallel to the direction of layer lines
-    - Stacking layers in only one direction limits design freedom
   - Overhangs require support structures
     - The process of removing supports often damages or destroys a part
-    - Support structures waste material
+    - Support structures waste material and prolong printing time
+  - Part strength is limited due to the nature of planar layer deposition
+    - Parts are more vulnerable to shear forces applied parallel to layer lines compared to forces applied perpendicular to layer lines

 **🔒Inaccessibility of Existing 5-Axis FDM**
   - Options for existing 5-Axis slicer applications are limited
-    - Most non-planar slicing requires significant training on advanced CAM softwares and are not compatible with all geometries
+    - Most non-planar slicing requires significant training on advanced CAM softwares
   - Most commercially available 5-Axis 3D printers are huge and expensive

 **🌉Bridging the Gap**

 The observations listed above prompted an investigation into the needs of 3D printing practitioners across different industries.
+Two 5-axis FDM methods were considered for addressing as many customer needs as possible while emphasizing ease of use.
+Those methods were non-planar and multidirectional 5-axis FDM.
+Each of these approaches has their own benefits and drawbacks.
+While non-planar 5-axis addresses both the supports issue and the interlaminar shear strength issue posed by 3-axis FDM, that approach typically requires significant training in advanced CAM software and tends to be computationally expensive.
+By contrast, multidirectional 5-axis focuses primarily on mitigating the need for support structures, but has the potential for providing a much more accessible user experience compared to non-planar 5-axis.

+Also, from a hardware standpoint, multidirectional 5-axis 3D printers avoid an important mechanical limitation of non-planar 5-axis 3D printers.
+Since they don't require the printhead to be long and thin to achieve tight angles, multidirectional printers can achieve much higher print speeds with far less vibration.
+That said, non-planar slicing is an exciting and evolving area of research, and ongoing developments will hopefully make that method more accessible as well.

-The result was the development of both the Fractal Cortex slicer and the [Fractal 5 Pro](https://github.com/fractalrobotics/Fractal-5-Pro) printer.
+The result of this trade study was the development of both the Fractal Cortex slicer and the [Fractal 5 Pro](https://github.com/fractalrobotics/Fractal-5-Pro) printer.

 ---